-Please find information below about the 2018 ASCO Annual Meeting for media, including registration instructions and press releases.
-If you are a public relations professional looking for meeting information or interested in attending the meeting, please see our For PR Professionals page.
+Please find information below about the 2018 ASCO Annual Meeting, which took place Friday, June 1 - Tuesday, June 5, 2018.
+If you are a public relations professional looking for meeting information, please see our For PR Professionals page.

 Media and Embargo Policies